SoheebAmin/SampleWebsite/Readme.md

 ```

-The function ias as follows.
+The function as as follows.
 It can be included in a script tage in the head, or factored out into another .js file.

 ```javascript